munificent/craftinginterpreters/book/classes.md

 <img src="image/classes/closure.png" alt="The initial closure for the method." />

-When we evaluate the `.` expression in `cake.taste`, we create a new environment that binds `this` to the object the method is accessed from (here, `cake`).
-Then we make a *new* LoxFunction with the same code as the original one but using that new environment as its closure:
+When we evaluate the `cake.taste` get expression, we create a new environment that binds `this` to the object the method is accessed from (here, `cake`).
+Then we make a *new* LoxFunction with the same code as the original one but using that new environment as its closure.

 <img src="image/classes/bound-method.png" alt="The new closure that binds 'this'." />

 This is the LoxFunction that gets returned when evaluating the get expression for the method name.
-When that function is later called by a `()` expression, we create an environment for the method body as usual:
+When that function is later called by a `()` expression, we create an environment for the method body as usual.

 <img src="image/classes/call.png" alt="Calling the bound method and creating a new environment for the method body." />